-We will now address questions (i) -(iii) from Section III. (i) Since the subjects did not interact in Treatment 1, they were not paired with specific opponents.
+We will now address questions (i) -(iii) from Section III. (i) Since the subjects did not interact in Treatment 1, we can reduce noise by pairing each with average opponents.
 However, the expected fraction of games ending in (IN, ROLL) was 0.27, while in Treatment 2, it was 0.38 (p = .006, Chi-square test).
 The difference between Treatments 1 and 2 is consistent with our main hypothesis that more games end in (IN, ROLL) after small talk.
 This demonstrates that small talk can serve a contracting function in situations with unforeseen contingencies.